credential-handler/vc-examples/README.md

 3. Please make sure that the context URLs for the contexts created in the `./contexts` directory follow the format:
 `https://contexts.vcplyaground.org/examples/foo-bar/v1.json`.
+4. In case you need to add a custom vocabulary documentation, you can include a `vocab` directory within your `./contexts/foo-bar` context directory.
+Inside the `./contexts/foo-bar/vocab` directory, you can define the vocabularies within an `index.html` file.

 ### Get the path to credentials directory
 ```